PowerTwo/E-Badge/README.md

 <img src="docs/Board_Overview.PNG" alt="docs/Board_Overview.PNG" width="500"/>

+Switch power to choose between battery and TypeC.
+To select battery, turn the switch to ON.
+To select TypeC, flip the switch away from the word ON.
+Note that code can only be loaded when selecting source from typeC

 **Connection of ESP32 with RAK3172 SiP (LoRaWAN SiP) and LC76F Module (GNSS Module)**

 <img src="docs/ConnectionsOfESP32.PNG" alt="docs/ConnectionsOfESP32.PNG" width="500"/>